Maximize the wood-fired flavor and enjoy the juiciest, crispiest bird you’ve ever had with this recipe.

 Remove the turkey from the brine and rinse well under cold running water.
 Pat dry with paper towels, inside and out.

-For the Herb Butter: Combine ingredients and mix together.
+For the Herb Butter: Combine ingredients and mix thoroughly.
 Set aside until ready to use.

 To spatchcock the turkey, begin by cutting out the backbone.
 Open the turkey by breaking the breastbone.
-Flatten the turkey, breast side up.
-Tuck the wings under the spatchcock.
+Flatten the turkey, breast side up, then tuck the wings under the spatchcock.

 Next, gently stick your hand under the skin, releasing it from the breast and creating a pocket.
 Stuff the herb butter evenly under the skin of each breast, creating a thick even layer.

-In a roasting pan, place turkey on top of celery, carrot, onion, herbs, stock, and salt and pepper.
-Brush with oil, season with salt and pepper.
+In a roasting pan, place turkey on top of celery, carrot, onion, herbs, stock, salt and pepper.
+Brush with oil, then season with salt and pepper.

-When ready to cook, set the temperature to 350℉ and preheat, lid closed for 15 minutes.
+When ready to cook, set Traeger temperature to 350℉ and preheat, lid closed for 15 minutes.

-Roast the turkey for 2-3 hours, or until the breast reaches an internal temperature of 160℉.
+Roast the turkey for 2 to 3 hours or until the breast reaches an internal temperature of 160℉.
 The skin should be golden and crispy.